-Zell am See enjoys a stunning lakeside setting and a picturesque, traffic-free, cobbled resort centre with a great selection of shops, bars, cafes and restaurants.
-Kaprun is less than 10 kilometres from Zell am See, slightly smaller than its lakeside neighbour and offers skiing from the resort and on the glacier.
+Zell am See enjoys a stunning, lakeside setting and a picturesque, traffic-free, cobbled resort centre with a great selection of shops, bars, cafes and restaurants.
+Kaprun is just a few miles from Zell am See, slightly smaller and offers skiing from the resort and on the snow sure glacier.
 There is lively après-ski and nightlife in both resorts.

 On the Mountain

 Zell am See offers varied terrain with sensational views over the glistening Lake Zell and across to the Hohe Tauern National Park.
 Zell’s local mountain, the Schmittenhohe, has extensive snow-making on all runs, plenty of gentle tree-lined skiing ideal for families and novices and some charming, rustic mountain huts.
 The City Xpress from the resort centre, the Areitbahn and Schmittenhohebahn all offer modern, efficient access to the skiing and the ZellamSeeXpress lift connects to Saalbach via Viehofen (short hop on the ski bus to the Schonleitenbahn, Saalbach).